-NCLEX is designed to test if you can think, if you can control your emotional response and use problem-solving skills to make an educated guess based on the limited information given in a question.
+NCLEX is designed to test if you can process information, if you can control your emotional response and use problem-solving skills to make a clinical decision based on the limited information given in a question.

-NCLEX is a professional exam that requires clinical judgment.
-It tests “entry-level mental competence.”
+NCLEX is a professional exam that tests “entry-level mental competence.”

 NCLEX tests skills and abilities.
 You can’t study the way you did for academic tests when you were a student.
 Instead, train to manage each question, each situation, and the exam performance overall.

 happyNCLEX training follows The NCSBN Clinical Judgment Measurement Model and is delivered by demonstation and guided practice, live and on-demand..